 It identifies the AP as an RSNA AP from the AP’s Beacon, DMG Beacon, Announce, Information Response, FILS Discovery, or Probe Response frames.

-It shall invoke Open System or IEEE 802.1X authentication(#0031r4) or FILS authentication if the STA is a non-DMG STA.
+It shall invoke Open System, IEEE 802.1X authentication(#0031r4),(#1390) or FILS authentication if the STA is a non-DMG STA.

 It negotiates cipher suites during the association process, as described in 12.6.2 (RSNA selection) and 12.6.3 (RSNA policy selection in an infrastructure BSS).

-It uses IEEE Std 802.1X-2020 to authenticate if 802.1X authentication is not performed before association,(#0031r4) as described in 12.6.8 (RSNA establishment in an infrastructure BSS) and 12.6.9 (RSNA authentication in an IBSS), FT protocol to authenticate as described in 13.5 (FT protocol) or uses FILS authentication to authenticate as described in 12.11 (Authentication for FILS).
+It uses IEEE Std 802.1X-2020 to authenticate if IEEE(#1181) 802.1X authentication is not performed before association,(#0031r4) as described in 12.6.8 (RSNA establishment in an infrastructure BSS) and 12.6.9 (RSNA authentication in an IBSS), FT protocol to authenticate as described in 13.5 (FT protocol) or uses FILS authentication to authenticate as described in 12.11 (Authentication for FILS).

 If an RSNA uses PASN authentication, an RSNA capable the STA establishes an RSNA asdescribed in 12.13 (Preassociation security negotiation(11az)).